PITTSFIELD -- For almost a month, Chad Funkhouser sat on the Pittsfield Suns bench while his team kind of marched in place.

 In the last seven days, Funkhouser's batting average was .278, as he went 5 for 18.
 But in the last week, he has led the Suns with six runs scored.
 That's exactly what a player at the top of the batting order should do.

 Funkhouser was day-to-day with tendinitis.

 It's one thing to suffer an injury like this playing in a professional league with 80-to-120 games.
 It's another thing again when your team is only scheduled to play 44 regular season games.
 Three weeks can seem like a lifetime.
 The Suns' infielder was chomping at the bit, ready to return.

 "I was just working hard.
 I knew I'd get my chance to come back in," he said.
-"As long as I'd work hard, I'd be able to come back and help my team any way I can."

 The 6-foot, 190-pound infielder arrived in Pittsfield fresh off a season where he hit .346 and had a .425 on-base percentage for Brevard.
 That performance earned him freshman of the year in the South Atlantic Conference.
 He was also named a second-team All-SAC pick at second base.